anjrv/distributed_systems/assignment_6/README.md

 This is a server that will fork off threads to handle packets and a client that will loop infinitely sending different messages.

+* PoolServer.java

+This is a server that uses Executors to run a constant number of worker threads

 There are also helper classes.

 * Person.java
   - This contains the object being serialized and sent
 * DatagramReader.java
   - This is the runnable used by the MultiServer program
+* PoolWorker.java
+  - This is a runnable used by the PoolServer program

 **Usage**